matmoi/gopro-stream/README.md

 # gopro-stream

-gopro-stream provides a library to capture and convert a media stream from a GoPro Hero's camera preview
+gopro-stream provides a library to capture and convert a media stream from GoPro Hero's camera preview

 ## Example 1 - dump stream to file
 Check `./examples/gopro2file.js`.
 The program simply use goprostream to retrieve fMP4 segments and dump them in a `.mp4` file.